jorttbv/jortt-ruby/README.md

 > THIS VERSION IS FOR THE NEW OAUTH API.
 STILL ON THE LEGACY API?
 USE VERSION 4.x OF THIS GEM: [CLICK HERE](https://github.com/jorttbv/jortt-ruby/tree/v4.2.0)

+> THIS VERSION ONLY WORKS FOR CLIENT CREDENTIALS CURRENTLY.

 ## Usage examples

 To create a jortt client: